davideas/FlexibleAdapter/README.md

 # FlexibleAdapter

-###### A pattern for every RecyclerView - Master branch: v4.2 of 2015.12.16 - Dev branch: v5.0.0-b1 (*usable*)
+###### A pattern for every RecyclerView - Stable version v4.2 of 2015.12.16 - NEW! dev branch in beta 2: v5.0.0-b2 (usable library!)

-####ANNOUNCEMENT: Important changes are foreseen in v5.0.0.
+####ANNOUNCEMENT: Important and Revolutionary changes are foreseen in v5.0.0.
 Please see [issues](https://github.com/davideas/FlexibleAdapter/issues) and [releases](https://github.com/davideas/FlexibleAdapter/releases).

+> When initially Android introduced the RecyclerView widget, we had to implement the Adapter in several applications, again and again to provide the items for our views.
+Since I created this library, it has become easy to configure how views will be displayed in a list.
+Thanks to a library like this, nobody wants to use a ListView anymore.

+The FlexibleAdapter helps developers to simplify this process without to worry about the adapter anymore.
+It's easy to extends, it has predefined logic for different situations and prevents common mistakes.
+This library is configurable and it guides the developers (thanks to quality comments on the methods) to create a better user experience and now, even more with the new ViewHolders and new actions.

-#### Main functionalities
+#### Main functionalities (New features might still change)
+* Simple item selection with ripple effect.
-* Base item selection (but also SINGLE & MULTI selection mode) in the Recycler View with ripple effect.
+* SINGLE & MULTI selection mode, **NEW** now with FlexibleViewHolder.
-* Undo the deleted items with custom animations.
+* Restore deleted items (undo delete), **NEW** works with Expandable Items too!
-* Customizable FastScroller (imported library, see change log for details).
+* Customizable FastScroller, **NEW** now in the library.
-* SearchFilter with string selection in Item titles and subtitles.
+* SearchFilter with string selection in Item titles and any subtext.
+* Add and Remove items with custom animations.
+* **NEW!** Expandable item with selection coherence.
+* **NEW!** Predefined ViewHolders.
+* **NEW!** Adapter Animations with custom configuration based on adapter position and beyond.
+* **NEW!** Drag&Drop and Swipe actions with selection coherence.
+* **NEW!** 1 simple constructor for all events.

 #### How is made
 The base functionality is taken from different Blogs (see at the bottom of the page), merged and methods have been improved for speed and scalability, for all Activities that use a RecyclerView.

 * At lower class there is SelectableAdapter that provides selection functionalities and it's able to _maintain the state_ after the rotation, you just need to call the onSave/onRestore methods from the Activity!
-* Then, the class FlexibleAdapter handles the content paying attention at the animations (calling notify only for the position. _Note:_ you still need to set your animation to the RecyclerView when you create it in the Activity).
+* Then, the class FlexibleAdapter handles the content paying attention at the adding and removal item animations (calling notify only for the position).
 * Then you need to extend over again this class.
-Here you add and implement methods as you wish for your own ViewHolder and your Domain/Model class (data holder).
+Here you can add and implement methods as you wish for your own ViewHolder and your Domain/Model class (data holder).

 I've put the Set click listeners at the creation and not in the Binding method, because onBindViewHolder is called at each invalidate (each notify..() methods).